 WHAT IS BEING DONE TO SAVE THE VAQUITA?

 The government of Mexico is taking unprecedented conservation actions to stop the impact of both illegal totoaba fishing and legal gillnetting by local fishermen.
-The President of Mexico imposed an emergency two-year ban on gillnets throughout the range of the vaquita in May 2015.
+Mexico’s president imposed an emergency two-year ban on gillnets throughout the range of the vaquita in May 2015.
 The Mexican Navy oversees enforcement and local fishing communities are receiving millions of dollars of compensation for lost income.
 However, the ban must become permanent if the species is to survive and recover.
 Importantly, new methods of legal fishing are also being developed.
 A handful of fishermen working alongside gear experts, government scientists, and nongovernmental organizations, are designing, testing, and implementing innovative new fishing gears that do not use the entangling nets to legally catch fish and shrimp without endangering vaquitas.

 The United States is the largest importer of shrimp and seafood products harvested legally in the Gulf of California and seafood consumers can make a difference by purchasing responsibly-sourced seafood – wherever they shop.
 The Aquarium of the Pacific’s Seafood for the Future partners—Kings Seafood, Santa Monica Seafood, and Catalina Offshore Products—have agreed to purchase the vaquita-friendly seafood for sale in the U.S. when it becomes available.